 Noahides and the December Season

-The following personal essay was submitted to the Asknoah.org website by a pious observer of the 7 Laws of Noah, who wishes to share his insights.
+The following personal essay was submitted to the Asknoah.org website by a pious observer of the 7 Laws of Noah.

 With very best wishes,